VishalKandala/1D-Composite-Diffusion-Solver/README.md

 # Project Orion
 This C++ code is written by Team Nebula for Project 3 of MEEN 689 Computing Concepts course.

-This code simulates the heat conduction in a spherical body with multiple layers of different material compositions of varying thicknesses.
+This code simulates the 1D heat conduction in a spherical body with multiple layers of different material compositions of varying thicknesses in the radial direction.

 This code is based on the Implicit Solution of the Backward in Time- Central in Space (BTCS) discretization of the One Dimensional heat equation.